 How Boldt Uses OpenSpace to Keep Healthcare Projects on Schedule

-The Boldt Company, a Wisconsin-based general contractor founded in 1889, has been building hospitals, clinics, wellness centers and other healthcare facilities for more than 50 years.
-They wanted to explore if more robust photo documentation would improve certain workflows and processes and decided to pilot OpenSpace on a project for Advocate Aurora Health.
-(Specifically, they had been hired to remodel a 10,000-square-foot grocery store and create an outpatient clinic in Naperville, Ill.)
+The Boldt Company, a Wisconsin-based general contractor founded in 1889, has been building hospitals, clinics, wellness centers, and other healthcare facilities for more than 50 years.
+The company wanted to explore if more robust photo documentation would improve certain workflows and processes and decided to pilot OpenSpace on a project for Advocate Aurora Health.
+(Specifically, Boldt had been hired to remodel a 10,000-square-foot grocery store and create an outpatient clinic in Naperville, Ill.)

 OpenSpace was equally useful for communicating with trades.
 For example, Campbell was recently on the phone with Steve Koehler from the framing contractor to discuss the bathrooms in modular exam rooms they had built, and neither of them could recall if the sinks and toilets were mounted on carriers.
 By pulling up OpenSpace captures from the period when the rough framing was put in, they confirmed that both sets of fixtures were.

 “In our world, a picture can be worth a thousand words, since some things are very difficult to explain,” said Koehler, a Project Manager with The Rockwell Group.
 “For example, I was able to virtually drop in on the Naperville project and see where drywall had been removed when we hadn’t expected it to be.
 It helps me to stay ahead of the curve instead of getting a call from my foreman and having to tell him I had no clue this was happening.”

 OpenSpace has also been useful for keeping work on schedule and ensuring that simple RFIs don’t cause delays.